auth0/YearInCode/README.md

   sure to verify the email in the AWS SES dashboard.
 - `NEXT_PUBLIC_FACEBOOK_ID` - Facebook APP ID.
 You can get it [here](https://developers.facebook.com/docs/development/create-an-app).
+- `AUTH0_AUDIENCE` - The url for Auth0 audience.
+Normally has the following structure `https://your-tenant.auth0.com/api/v2/`

 ### Set Up Serveless Offline